chriszs/srccon-index/README.md

 No, it isn't perfect.

 Problems?
 Want your name expunged?
-Create a GitHub issue or email me at chriszs@gmail.com.
+Create a GitHub issue.